laydinbakar/Computer_Programming_BTU/lectures/08_lecture_8.md

+THIS REPOSITORY IS JUST A SCRATCH.
+IT MAY HAVE SOME WRONG INFORMATION.
+WILL BE UPDATED LATER.

 # Lecture 8 (25.11.2022)
 Clone your GitLab repository onto the computer you use before starting these examples.

 ## Example 1
 1. Create a folder as `Lecture8` in `ComputerProgramming2022` and change the working directory into `Lecture8`.